Artificial Intelligence and Metaverse Activations: A Summary

 https://www.furniturelightingdecor.com/digital-bulletin-it-real-or-it-ai

-I’ve also written two posts on Midjourney AI, one of which has been widely reshared as it is a tutorial for interior designers [ and interested others ] on exactly how to get started using Midjourney AI, with step by step instructions.
+I also wrote two posts on Midjourney AI, one of which was widely reshared as it was a tutorial for interior designers [ and interested others ] on exactly how to get started using Midjourney AI, with step by step instructions - which is now [ in 2026 ] outdated.

 Here’s that post: